leoshimo/cogni/README.md

 ### In Emacs

-Emacs can leverage `shell-command-on-region` to define an interactive command on region.
+Emacs can use `shell-command-on-region` to pipe buffer regions to `cogni`.

 For example, the following defines a command that plumbs region to `cogni`, optionally replacing original contents: